p2panda/handbook/website/docs/specification/encryption.md

 Clients can announce themselves on the network by publishing `KeyPackage` documents containing key material which is used by MLS to invite new members into a secret group.

 1. Use p2panda `PublicKey` as an unique `Credential` identifier for a secret group member.
 Use p2panda `PrivateKey` to sign new MLS key packages.
-2. Generate new `KeyPackage` and publish it as an document.
+2. Generate new `KeyPackage` and publish it as a document.

 ### Encryption